xebialabs/xl-release-kubernetes-operator/documentation/docs/manual/change-namespace-for-xlr-10.3.md

 ❯ kubectl get clusterRoleBinding
 ❯ kubectl delete clusterRoleBinding xlr-operator-proxy-rolebinding xlr-operator-manager-rolebinding

+# be careful if you would like really to delete all PVC-s and related PV-s, backup before delete
 # get pvcs related to XLR on default namespace and delete them (list of the pvcs depends on what is enabled in the deployment)
 ❯ kubectl get pvc -n default
 ❯ kubectl delete -n default pvc data-dai-xlr-postgresql-0 data-dai-xlr-rabbitmq-0